Arikizu/Aurora-Player/README.md

 You can access the **Settings** menu by clicking the gear icon "⚙" on the main interface.
 From there, you can configure:
 *   **Appearance:** Toggle dark mode and input custom HEX codes for your accent and background colors.
 *   **System Behavior:** Enable auto-play on startup, toggle the system tray icon, and configure whether external files should immediately play or queue.
-*   **Integrations:** Enable or disable Discord RPC and select your preferred cover art lookup methods - YouTube Music and TIDAL.
+*   **Integrations:** Enable or disable Discord RPC, and select your preferred cover art lookup methods — YouTube Music and TIDAL.

 > **YouTube covers are ready to use without any configuration, while TIDAL requires configuration such as an App ID and a secret key.**

-You can support me on:
+## ⚠️ Issues and Bugs

+If you encounter any bugs or issues, please report them in the [GitHub Issues section](https://github.com/Arikizu/Aurora-Player/issues).
+Got ideas or want to help improve the project?
+Feel free to open an issue or submit a pull request.
+Your contributions and suggestions are always welcome!

+## ☕ Support:

 [![buycoffee.to](https://buycoffee.to/img/brand/bc-logo.svg)](https://buycoffee.to/arikizu)